- Securities firms filed 5 SARs for “Other Suspicious Activity” for every 1 SAR filed relating to securities fraud schemes.

 - There are 12 times as many Fraud, Identification, Money Laundering, Other and Structuring SARs filed by securities firms as there are SARs filed for securities fraud schemes.

-Securities fraud schemes like Market Manipulation are predicate crimes that can only be executed through a securities firm whereas most of the other suspicious activity types (ex. identity theft, elder abuse, mail fraud) can occur at any financial institution type (bank, MSB, casino, etc.).
+Securities fraud schemes like Market Manipulation are predicate crimes that can only be executed through a securities firm whereas most of the other suspicious activity types (ex. identity theft, elder abuse, mail fraud) can occur at any financial institution type (bank, MSB, casino, etc.), which can all break the securities law and need resolving by a lawyer and a government agency.
 This can help explain why non-securities SARs far out-number securities-related SAR filings by broker-dealers.
 Additionally, if a broker-dealer filed a SAR for Insider Trading, the firm may also have checked a box for the “layering” portion of the transaction when the customer moved out the proceeds of the crime.

 Wire fraud was the most frequently reported suspicious activity overall at securities firms.
 Wire fraud also lead the way over other means to move funds such as ACH, check and credit/debit card fraud at securities firm.
 Account Takeover comes in 3rd within Fraud schemes.
 Firms can report multiple suspicious activities on each SAR.
 Firms may want to look into such companies as https://castle.io/ to help them with fraud detection as well as stopping account takeover in future instances.